 Watch our step by step video!

 I used to enjoy trying new bread recipes, but lately I’ve had a few flop!
 Like totally.
 Tasted really yeasty, didn’t brown, didn’t rise.
 After waiting 3 hours to see if my hard work paid off only to have it fail is frustrating.
 So I’ve decided to just stick with the bread that has been fool proof for me.
 The recipe that I memorized a decade ago.
 Homemade Amish white bread is absolutely delicious and I’ve been making it for years.
 I usually use white flour, but it is amazing with half whole wheat as well.

-Then I let the dough raise in my oven that I’ve preheated for 1 minute so that it is warm, but not hot.
+Then I let the dough rise in the oven that I’ve preheated for 1 minute so that it is warm, but not hot.
 Make sure to turn the oven off before placing the bowl of bread dough inside.

 Homemade Amish White Bread